evidence-dev/evidence-vscode/README.md

 ## Dev Build

-To build the latest version of Evidence VS Code extension from source, clone this github repository and run the following commands from the command line:
+To build the latest version of Evidence VS Code extension from source:

+1. Clone this github repository and run the following commands from the command line:
 ```
 $ git clone https://github.com/evidence-dev/evidence-vscode
 $ cd evidence-vscode